benfjackson/EuroJournal/Italia/Roma.md

 - Architecture was lovely, there was a common lovely textured rustic ochre paint.

-- Lots of secret police everywhere - modern regime in amongst all the ancient ones
+- Lots of secret police everywhere - modern regime in amongst all the ancient ones.
+Their sirens were constantly going off as they raced around town.
+Italians are so dramatic.

 - So many different eras of history coexisting.
 Everyone loved to conquer Roma.
 Link sacks of Rome Woe to the vanquished